timing

 liothyronine + iron

-Iron salts (ferrous sulfate, fumarate, gluconate, bisglycinate) can chelate thyroid hormone in the gut and reduce absorption of liothyronine, similar to the established interaction with levothyroxine.
-Concurrent dosing can cause inadequate T3 effect and elevated TSH.
+Iron salts (ferrous sulfate, fumarate, gluconate, bisglycinate) can bind thyroid hormone in the gut and reduce absorption of liothyronine, similar to the well-documented interaction with levothyroxine.
+Taking them at the same time can blunt the T3 effect and let TSH drift upward.

 moderate